Contact Number

 Exhibits

-The Sonoma Mission houses historical exhibits, an art exhibition, museum chapel and courtyard while the Sonoma Barracks across the street houses additional historic exhibits among several museum rooms along with our association's bookstore and gift shop.
-The Vallejo Home has furnishings of the Vallejo family, historic and serene gardens, a resevoir and a Visitor Center and Museum in the adjacent "Chalet".
+The San Francisco Solano mission houses historical exhibits, an art exhibition, a museum chapel and courtyard while the Sonoma Barracks across the street houses additional historic exhibits, several museum rooms, and our association's bookstore and gift shop.
+The Vallejo Home has furnishings of the Vallejo family, historic and serene gardens, a resevoir, and a museum in the adjacent "Chalet".

 Visitors to the park can also stroll through the streets surrounding the town’s historic central plaza or travel via the city's hike and bike path on the west side.